Sermons

 8 May 2020

 Last Sunday Jesus made a bold statement about himself saying – I am the Gate for the sheep.
-Today he is making another bold statement about himself saying – I am the way, the truth and the life.
-Why do I say that they are bold statements?
-It’s because Jesus was using a phrase that… Read more
+Today he is making another bold statement about himself saying – I… Read more

 Year A – 4th Sunday of Easter – Our gated community